leandog/intelligent-engineering-with-ai/Course Outline.md

 ### Day 2: Afternoon Session

 This detailed afternoon session ensures participants gain practical experience in prompt engineering, building a simple API application, and deploying it using GitHub Actions and a free cloud provider.
-It also covers the important concepts of stubs, mocks, fakes, and test doubles, integrating them into the to-do task application.
+It also covers the important concepts of stubs, mocks, fakes, and test doubles, integrating them into the task application.

-**Introduction to Prompt Engineering (30 minutes)**
+**Introduction to Prompt Engineering**

-1. **Overview of Prompt Engineering (15 minutes)**
+1. **Overview of Prompt Engineering**

    - Explain the concept of prompt engineering.
    - Importance of crafting effective prompts for AI tools.
    - Examples of effective prompts for different scenarios, including code generation, debugging, and documentation.

-2. **Hands-On Exercise: Writing Effective Prompts (15 minutes)**
-   - Participants practice writing prompts for various tasks.
-   - Use ChatGPT to generate code snippets, debug code, and provide documentation suggestions.
-   - Share and discuss results as a group.
+2. **7 Stages of Naming**

+3. **Common Refactorings**

+   - Restructure (the source code of an application or piece of software) to improve operation without altering functionality

+4. **The Three Laws of TDD**

+**Stubs, Mocks, Fakes, and Doubles**

+5. **Introduction to Stubs, Mocks, Fakes, and Doubles**
+   - Explain the differences between stubs, mocks, fakes, and test doubles.
+   - Importance of these techniques in TDD and unit testing.

-**Building a Simple API Application (1 hour 45 minutes)**
+**Task API Application Overview**

-1. **Overview of the Application (15 minutes)**
+6. **Overview of the Application**

    - Explain the structure and components of an API application.
-   - Introduce the to-do task application as the example project.
+   - Introduce the task application as the example project.
    - Discuss the use of an in-memory database (SQLite) for simplicity and quick setup.
+   - Demo how migrations work

-2. **Setting Up the Project (30 minutes)**
+7. **Setting Up the Project**

-   - **Instructor Demonstration:**
-     - Create a new API project.
-     - Set up SQLite as the in-memory database.
-     - Configure the necessary dependencies and packages.
-   - **Hands-On Practice:**
-     - Participants follow along to set up their projects.
-     - Instructors provide guidance and support.

-3. **Developing the To-Do Task Application (45 minutes)**
-   - **Instructor Demonstration:**
-     - Implement the basic features of the to-do task application:
-       - Create, Read, Update, and Delete (CRUD) operations for tasks.
-     - Integrate GitHub Copilot to assist in writing code.
-   - **Hands-On Practice:**
+   - Make sure everyone is setup
+   - Go over existing tests and how to run

+8. **Add a feature to the Task Application**

-     - Participants work in pairs to implement the application.
+   - Add a new field to the task model called "Priority"
-     - Instructors provide guidance and support, ensuring best practices are followed.
-     - Encourage participants to use ChatGPT for additional help and suggestions.

-**Stubs, Mocks, Fakes, and Doubles (1 hour 30 minutes)**

-6. **Introduction to Stubs, Mocks, Fakes, and Doubles (15 minutes)**
-   - Explain the differences between stubs, mocks, fakes, and test doubles.
-   - Importance of these techniques in TDD and unit testing.

-**Practical Exercise: Implementing Stubs, Mocks, Fakes, and Doubles (45 minutes)**

-7. **Step-by-Step Guide:**

-   **Step 1: Setting Up the Testing Environment (15 minutes)**

-   - **Instructor Demonstration:**
-     - Configure the project for unit testing.
-     - Introduce a testing framework like NUnit or xUnit.
-     - Explain how to set up and use mocking frameworks like Moq.

-   **Step 2: Creating and Using Stubs and Mocks (15 minutes)**

-   - **Instructor Demonstration:**
-     - Implement stubs and mocks for the to-do task application.
-     - Discuss scenarios where stubs and mocks are beneficial.

-   **Step 3: Applying Fakes and Doubles (15 minutes)**

-   - **Instructor Demonstration:**
-     - Implement fakes and test doubles for specific components.
-     - Explain how fakes and doubles can simplify testing in certain situations.

-8. **Hands-On Practice: Pair Programming Exercise (30 minutes)**
-   - Participants work in pairs to implement stubs, mocks, fakes, and test doubles in their to-do task application.
-   - Instructors provide guidance and support, ensuring best practices are followed.
-   - Encourage participants to use ChatGPT to clarify doubts and get suggestions.

-**Deploying the Application using GitHub Actions and a Free Cloud Provider (30 minutes)**

-9. **Introduction to GitHub Actions and Deployment (10 minutes)**
+   - It should be an enum with values ("Low", "Medium", "High")
+   - When returned from the API, a task should have the text low medium high, not just the number
+   - The order of returned tasks should be by priority (high first), then by the due date (most recent first)

+9. **Setup Continuous Integration using GitHub Actions**

    - Overview of continuous integration with GitHub Actions.
+   - Set up GitHub Actions for continuous integration.

+**Other Considerations**

+10. **Emergent Design**

+11. **Simple Design**

+12. **The 10 Minute Rule**

+13. **Legacy Code and TDD**

+**Deploying the Application using GitHub Actions and a Free Cloud Provider**

+14. **Introduction to GitHub Actions and Deployment**

+- Overview of continuous integration with GitHub Actions.
 - Introduction to free cloud providers like Heroku, Vercel, or Netlify.

-10. **Hands-On Exercise: Deploying the To-Do Task Application (20 minutes)**
+15. **Hands-On Exercise: Deploying the Task Application**

 - **Instructor Demonstration:**
   - Set up GitHub Actions for continuous integration.
   - Configure deployment to a free cloud provider.
 - **Hands-On Practice:**
   - Participants follow along to deploy their applications.
   - Instructors provide guidance and support.

-**Wrap-Up and Q&A (15 minutes)**
+**Wrap-Up and Q&A**

-11. **Summarize Key Takeaways from the Afternoon Session**
+16. **Summarize Key Takeaways from the Afternoon Session**

     - Emphasize the importance of prompt engineering, continuous integration, and deployment.
     - Encourage participants to continue experimenting with AI tools and deployment practices.

-12. **Open Floor for Questions and Discussions**
+17. **Open Floor for Questions and Discussions**

     - Address any challenges faced by participants.
     - Provide solutions and additional resources as needed.

-13. **Conclusion of the Course**
+18. **Conclusion of the Course**
     - Recap key concepts learned over the two days.
     - Encourage participants to apply these concepts in their future projects.
     - Provide additional resources and contact information for further support.